CleverNamesTaken/PivotLab/Conops.md

 ### Remote port forwarding

 Next we will start the remote socat listener.
-We listen for a callback on ngix on port 2010, and then we will callback to our attack machine on an encrypted tcp port 4444.
+We listen for a callback on nginx on port 2010, and then we will callback to our attack machine on an encrypted tcp port 4444.

 ```
 [[ Socat~RemoteForward ]]*